Safe Sport Policy

 Promoting the Safety and Welfare of Horses and Riders

-The intent of the Safe Sport Policy is to provide information, resources, and a protocol so that all members of the equestrian community have awareness, tools, and a support structure to ensure a safe and positive environment for equestrians to develop their skills.
-The USEF depends on the eyes and ears of its athletes, coaches and USEF Designees to support its Safe Sport Policy.
+The intent of the Safe Sport Initiative is to provide information, resources, and a protocol so that all members of the equestrian community have awareness, tools, and a support structure to ensure a safe and positive environment for equestrians to develop their skills.
+The USEF depends on the eyes and ears of its athletes, coaches, and USEF Designees to support its Safe Sport policies.
 It is requested that all who participate in equestrian sport become familiar with the content of the handbook and be mindful of its guidelines during training sessions and competitions.

 Make a Report By Email or Calling

 859 225 2045